chun-yu/Compiler_Scanner/README.md

 # Compiler_Scanner

-Scanner.c  is the code to convert the sequence of characters  into a sequence of tokens.
+scanner.c  is the code to convert the sequence of characters  into a sequence of tokens.

-Sample.c is a smaple c code file for tokenization.
+sample.c is a smaple c code file for tokenization.

+output.txt is the type corresponding to the extracted token code.